 The Client accepts that is shall have no remedy against the Provider where the Works have not been stored and or used in the manner intended in the Agreement or where the Agreement states no Guarantee is provided due to the trial and or prototype nature of the Works.

-The Client will notify the Provider of a defect within 3 working days of such defect being identified.
+The Client will notify the provider of a defect within 3 days of such defect being identified.

 8 Romalpa Clause